Your Money is Safe and Sound in a Bank: Here’s Why…

 At times of uncertainty, one thing you can always count on is the safety of your money at a bank.

-- When you deposit your money at a bank, you get the comfort of knowing that your funds are secure and insured by the government.
+- When you deposit your money at a bank, you get the comfort of knowing that your funds are secure and insured.

 - You don’t have the same level of protection when your money is outside the banking system.